icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

     ```
     ```{hint}
-        Note, assembly identifiers that start with a period, such as .p2align are assembly directives and not instructions.
+        Note, assembly identifiers that start with a period, such as .p2align are assembly directives and not instructions..
     ```

     1. Record the runtime of `Filter_horizontal` in cycles (1 line).
 You should have calculated this in (Part 3.1).
 This value will be referred to as ($T_{filter\_h\_measured}$).